 USE CASE (PSU) DESCRIPTION INTERACTIONS Asks for a transfer (Non-API) Either the Merchant or the Payment Account Owner asks the PISP to initiate a transfer with one or several payment instructions or to set a standing order.
-PISP Asks for a cancellation (Non- API) Either the Merchant or the Payment Account Owner asks the PISP to cancel: - all or part of the payment instructions that have been initiated - or a previously set standing order PISP
+PISP Asks for a cancellation (Non-API) - all or part of the payment instructions that have been initiated - or a previously set standing order PISP

-USE CASE (PISP) DESCRIPTION INTERACTIONS Sends a Payment Request The user sends to the ASPSP all the information needed to initiate a Payment.
+USE CASE DESCRIPTION INTERACTIONS (PISP) INTERACTIONS Sends a Payment Request The user sends to the ASPSP all the information needed to initiate a Payment.
 The payment might have been requested either by the beneficiary (e.g. Merchant) or by the account owner him/herself.
 The payment may include one or several instructions, the maximum number of instructions can be specified by each ASPSP.
-Those instructions might have Either a same requested execution date but multiple beneficiaries Or a same beneficiary but different requested executions dates, those being either explicitly specified or scheduled through a given periodicity (standing orders) ASPSP Sends a cancellation request The user sends to the ASPSP a request to cancel, from a previously posted payment request, one, several or all instructions provided that they have not yet been executed.
+Those instructions might have - Either a same requested execution date but multiple beneficiaries - Or a same beneficiary but different requested executions dates, those being either explicitly specified or scheduled through a given periodicity (standing orders) ASPSP Sends a cancellation request The user sends to the ASPSP a request to cancel, from a previously posted payment request, one, several or all instructions provided that they have not yet been executed.
 Cancellations can be performed by sending the Payment request with modifications of the status and reason code at payment level and/or at instruction level.
+ASPSP Confirms the Request The user confirms the Payment Request or the Cancellation Request to the ASPSP and might forward, through an EMBEDDED approach, a PAO authentication factor so that the ASPSP can complete the PAO authentication and process the request.
 ASPSP

-Confirms the Request The user confirms the Payment Request or the Cancellation Request to the ASPSP and might forward, through an EMBEDDED workflow, a PAO authentication factor so that the ASPSP can complete the PAO authentication and proceed the request ASPSP Gets the Payment Request status The user gets the status of the Payment Request from the ASPSP.
+USE CASE (PISP) DESCRIPTION INTERACTIONS Gets the Payment Request status The user gets the status of the Payment Request from the ASPSP.
 This status embeds: Information about the payment request and the execution of the subsequent Credit Transfers Information about the effective booking of the payment instructions that are about to be executed Information about the availability of funds for payment instructions that are about to be executed but are not effectively booked Information about the trust given by the PSU to the beneficiary of the payment ASPSP Forwards the Payment Request status to the Creditor (Non-API) The user informs the PR of the status of the Payment Request PR (Creditor)

-USE CASE (ASPSP) DESCRIPTION INTERACTIONS Asks for PSU authentication (Non- API) Provided the Payment Request is valid, the user asks the PAO in order to authenticate before execution of the relevant Payment Request or Cancellation Request PSU(PAO) Initiates the Credit Transfer (Non-API) Provided the PAO has authenticated, the ASPSP initiates the relevant Credit Transfer.
-Beneficiary's ASPSP (Creditor Agent) Cancels a scheduled transfer (Non-API) Provided the PAO has authenticated and the relevant transfers have not yet been executed, the ASPSP cancels the execution of the instructions that were specified by the PISP None
+USE CASE (ASPSP) DESCRIPTION INTERACTIONS Asks for PSU Provided the Payment Request is valid, the user asks the PAO in order to authentication (Non- authenticate before execution of the relevant Payment Request or Cancellation PSU(PAO) API) Request Initiates the Credit Provided the PAO has authenticated and the PISP has confirmed the payment Beneficiary's ASPSP Transfer (Non-API) request, the ASPSP initiates the relevant Credit Transfer.
+(Creditor Agent) Cancels a scheduled transfer (Non-API) Provided the PAO has authenticated and the relevant transfers have not yet been executed, the ASPSP cancels the execution of the instructions that were specified by the PISP None